Dynamic Probabilistic Reliable Broadcast: Probabilistic Reliable Broadcast

-The pseudo-code of a single instance of Byzantine reliable broadcast (parameterized with a pair $(\Id,\seq)$) is presented in Algorithm~\ref{alg:wbb}.
+The pseudo-code for a single instance of Byzantine reliable broadcast (parameterized with a pair $(\Id,\seq)$) is presented in Algorithm~\ref{alg:wbb}.
 Here we assume the set of participants $\Pi$ ($|\Pi| = n$) to be static: the set of processes remains the same throughout the execution. $f$ denotes the number of faulty nodes tolerated in $\Pi$ (see~\ref{subsec:correctness}).

-\myparagraph{Initialization.} At the source $s$, a single instance of \emph{Witness-Based Broadcast} ($\WBB$) parameterized with $(s,\seq)$ is initialized when $s$ invokes $\broadcast(m)$ (on the application level), where $(s,\seq)$ is attached to $m$.
+\myparagraph{Initialization.} At the source $s$, a single instance of \emph{Witness-Based Broadcast} ($\WBB$) parameterized with $(s,\seq)$ is initialized when $s$ invokes $\broadcast(m)$, where $(s,\seq)$ is attached to $m$.
 On the remaining processes, the initialization happens when first receiving a protocol message associated to $(s,\seq)$.
 Upon initialization, processes sample $V_i$ and $W_i$ from $\omega_i$, which are fixed for the rest of the instance.

 \myparagraph{Roles.} Each action is tagged with $\rS$, $\rW$ or $\rPi$, where $\rS$ is an action performed by the source, $\rW$ is performed by a process acting as witness and $\rPi$ by every process.
 A process $p_i$ can take multiple roles in the same instance and always takes actions tagged with $[\Pi]$, but performs each action \emph{only once per instance}.
 Moreover, $p_i$ (correct) acts as witness \textit{iff} $p_i \in V_i$.
 We assume every broadcast $m$ to include the source's signature so that every process can verify its authenticity.